 About the "Common Price Index" for morphs: This guide includes a "price range" for each morph.
 The listed prices are included to give the reader a general idea of the current market prices of different morphs.
-They are calculated using a complex formula designed to determine a reasonable "ballpark" range.
-By no means are they a suggested price, nor are they necessarily the average.
-In 2009 the market prices were extremely volatile, and the same could easily happen in 2010.
+They are intended to be a "ballpark" estimate.
+By no means are they a suggested price, nor always the average.
+In 2009 and 2010 the market prices were extremely volatile.
+The prices in this edition have been kept from 2010 as a guide to what they recently were, at least in proportion to other morphs.